jasminemathieu/Backup-and-Recovery/README.md

 ![exec dl](https://imgur.com/JJc32w8.jpg)

-After the executeable file download was complete, test items previously created were deleted: 'Test server' and 'backup sample'.
+After the executable file download was complete, test items previously created were deleted: 'Test server' and 'backup sample'.
 The success of the backup configuration process will be determined by if we can make the test items available for access again.

 ![delete test items1](https://imgur.com/clLk8gD.jpg)